VernonGrant/jsn.c/README.md

         printf("This array item's number is: %u \n", jsn_get_value_int(array_item));
     }

     // We're done, so let's free the used memory.
-We only need to free the
+We only need to free the root
-    // main object, as all other node's have already been appended to the main
+    // handle, as all other node's have already been appended, they will all get
-    // object, they will all get freed recursively. jsn_free(root);
+    // freed recursively.
+    jsn_free(root);

     return EXIT_SUCCESS;